A locomotive with a place in preservation history

 Derby to Barry, pre-preservation history

 The Midland Railway 3835 Class of locomotive, introduced in 1911, was the final development of the Midland Railway 0-6-0 design, having evolved over many years.
-The building was now designated as Class 4F, the building was continued by the London Midland and Scottish Railway (LMS) continued after the 1923 grouping, the class eventually totalling 772.
+The loco design was now designated as Class 4F.
+The design was continued by the London Midland and Scottish Railway (LMS) after the 1923 grouping with the class eventually totaling 772.
 Of this, 192 were built for the Midland Railway and 5 for the Somerset & Dorset Railway (all of which were taken into LMS stock in I923) with the building a further 575 locomotives.

-All the LMS’s major workshops were involved in constructing this class, as were several outside locomotive manufacturers.
-Built at the Midland Railway works at Derby, no. 3924 entered service in 1920 with a 3,500 gallon tender of the Midland pattern with a curved top and coal rails, as can be seen in the photograph above.
-Now numbered 43924, the locomotive was finally withdrawn by British Railways in June 1965, now fitted with a Fowler tender, believed fitted in 1951 as carried to this day.
-Its later years were spent working in the Gloucester area being allocated to Gloucester (Barnwood) and then to Bristol (Barrow Road).
+All the LMS’s major workshops were involved in constructing this class of locomotive, as were several outside locomotive manufacturers.
+Built at the Midland Railway works at Derby, no. 3924 entered service in 1920 with a 3,500-gallon tender of the Midland pattern with a curved top and coal rails.
+Now numbered 43924, the locomotive was finally withdrawn by British Railways in June 1965, by 1951 it is believed to be coupled with a Fowler tender and carried to this day.
+Its later years were spent working in the Gloucester area being allocated to Gloucester (Barnwood) and then to Bristol (Barrow Road) alongside 44123.
 Upon withdrawal from service the engine, like many more before it, was sold for scrap, thankfully to Woodham Bros. of Barry in South Wales.

 After displaying much enthusiasm and persistence, a small band of enthusiasts finally gained permission to purchase and remove the engine from Woodham’s scrapyard.
 In this respect no. 43924 has a special place in preservation history by becoming the first of over 200 locomotives to be rescued from this single scrapyard.
-It arrived at Haworth in the summer of 1970 but after so many years out of traffic, it required a complete re-tube of the boiler and the replacement of non-ferrous fittings before re-enter traffic.
-After a successful steam test, the engine started its preservation career in earnest in 1974 as LMS no. 3924.
+It arrived at Haworth in the summer of 1970, but after so many years out of traffic it required a complete re-tube of the boiler and the replacement of non-ferrous fittings before re-entering traffic.
+After a successful steam test, the engine started its preservation career in earnest in 1974 as LMS no. 3924

 Regulations regarding boiler overhauls were very different in those early days and 43924 remained in service until 20th December 1987.
 During those 13 years, the 4F carried its BR number, 43924, initially with post-1948 British Railways on the tender.
 With the tender tank showing the ravages of time, the tender from ‘Crab’ 42765 was borrowed until withdrawal.
 The late BR emblem was applied to the tender and, interestingly, the engine carried the diagonal yellow stripe on the cab side (probably the first (and only?) ex BR engine in preservation to do so), denoting that an engine was not to be used under the wires south of Crewe.
 (Although 43924 did not carry such an adornment whilst in BR service some 4Fs did.)